 Some of the fragments may cause a blockage in the urinary tract.
 In these cases, it’s necessary to perform an endoscopy through the ureter to remove it.
 In addition, it’s worth mentioning that, although less frequent, bleeding, fever, or even infection may occur.

-The big difference to keep in mind is that in shock wave lithotripsy it’ll be necessary to introduce an endoscope through the patient’s urinary tract.
+The big difference to keep in mind is that in laser lithotripsy it’ll be necessary to introduce an endoscope through the patient’s urinary tract.
 This can be more uncomfortable and unpleasant.

 Recovery after the lithotripsy procedure